Contemporary American Theater Festival: History

 A 2010 NPR segment stated: "For 20 years, in the oldest town in West Virginia, new plays have had a home and a loyal audience.
 The Contemporary American Theater Festival at Shepherd University is a dream for the writers of those plays."

 The festival was started in 1991 "on a wing and a prayer and a $90,000 budget" by producing director Ed Herendeen.
 It was modeled after the Williamstown Theatre Festival, located in Williamstown, Massachusetts.
 It has the goal of producing and developing new American theater, specifically plays that deal with contemporary issues and strive to challenge and entertain audiences.
 In addition to finding new scripts which could be either premieres or on a second/third production, the festival has also commissioned works since 1998.
 Through the summer of 2013, the festival has produced 100 plays, by 73 American playwrights, including 37 world premieres, 9 of which were commissioned.
 It had an operating budget for 2013 of $1 million.
 In 2017 the New York Times picked it as "one of the top festivals in theater ... that we think you should see this spring and summer around the country".

-The COVID-19 pandemic in 2020 caused officials to scrap the festival & defer to 2021.
+The COVID-19 pandemic in 2020 caused officials to scrap the festival and defer to 2021.